poenneby/advanced-git/README.md

 * 6e98149 Generating simple greeting
 ```

-Now that the indidual feature branches are clean we rebase them with the `master` branch
+Now that the individual feature branches are clean we rebase them with the `master` branch

 ```
 git checkout feature-3